Elasticsearch index.lifecycle.name Setting

 Common Issues and Misuses

-• Changing the policy on an index that has already progressed through some lifecycle phases
+• Changing the policy for an index that has already progressed through some lifecycle phases may lead to unexpected behavior.

 Do's and Don'ts

-• Don't frequently change the ILM policy of an index, as it can lead to unexpected behavior
+• Don't frequently change the ILM policy for an index, as it may disrupt the intended lifecycle management.

 Frequently Asked Questions

-Q: Can I change the ILM policy of an existing index?
+Q: Can I remove an ILM policy from an index?

-Q: What happens if I delete an ILM policy that's being used by an index?
+Q: What happens if I delete the ILM policy referenced by an index?

-Q: Is it possible to disable ILM for an index after it's been enabled?
+Q: Is it possible to temporarily disable ILM for an index without removing the policy?

 Subscribe to the Pulse Newsletter